afni/afni_ci_test_data/README.md

 ```
-cd ~/afni # where ever you keep your afni source code
+cd ~/afni # or the path to your afni source code
 git add tests/afni_ci_tests_data
 git commit -m 'update data for tests'
 ```